Hoeller McLaughlin PLLC | Fort Worth DWI Lawyer | Tarrant County DWI Attorneys

 Our goal is not only a dismissal or a reduction on your DWI charges, but to also help mitigate the collateral consequences of a DWI arrest, including minimizing any driver’s license suspension and/or expensive fines imposed by the State of Texas.
 It’s important to remember you have 15 days from your DWI arrest to submit a request to fight your driver’s license suspension, so it’s important to retain a Tarrant County DWI lawyer quickly.

 Our team at Hoeller McLaughlin PLLC is ready to help you fight these DWI charges and get your life back on track.
-Rather than simply accepting the harsh penalties the State is going to try to impose, you have an opportunity to get your charges reduced or dismissed with an experienced Fort Worth DWI lawyer on your side.
+Rather than simply accepting the harsh penalties the State is going to try to impose, you have an opportunity to get your charges reduced or dismissed with an experienced Fort Worth DWI attorney on your side.

 1. EXTENSIVE DWI SPECIFIC TRIAL EXPERIENCE